Dear family and friends,

 I usually write a general letter once or twice a year, often at summer and again at Christmas.
 This year I've decided to write just one, a Thanksgiving letter.
 I've freely "borrowed" some photos from the web to illustrate this one, to supplement our own snapshots.
 We didn't do any video this year.

-| We had a spectacular summer.
-We began by going to the Shuswap to spend a week on a houseboat with my family.
-Actually we had two houseboats.
+We had a spectacular summer.
+We began by going to the Shuswap to spend a week on two houseboats with my family.
 We were in this boat called "Jakl" - named by a grade 1 phonetic speller, no doubt.
-This is a good shot of the boat, but with someone else's family aboard. | ![]() |
+This is a good shot of the boat, but it's a promo shot with someone else's family aboard. | ![]() |

 ![]() |